Vladimir Ashkenazy

-Early life
+Early life and education

 Vladimir Ashkenazy was born in Gorky, Soviet Union (now Nizhny Novgorod, Russia), to pianist and composer David Ashkenazi and to actress Yevstolia Grigorievna (born Plotnova).
 His father was Jewish and his mother came from a Russian Orthodox family.
 Ashkenazy was christened in a Russian Orthodox church.
 He began playing piano at the age of six and was accepted to the Central Music School at age eight, studying with Anaida Sumbatyan.

-Education

 Ashkenazy attended the Moscow Conservatory where he studied with Lev Oborin and Boris Zemliansky.
 He won second prize in the V International Chopin Piano Competition in Warsaw in 1955 and the first prize in the Queen Elisabeth Music Competition in Brussels in 1956.
 He shared the first prize in the 1962 International Tchaikovsky Competition with British pianist John Ogdon.
 As a student, like many in that period, he was harassed by the KGB to become an "informer".
-He did not really cooperate, despite pressures from the authorities.